Brian Walshe sentenced to life in prison for the murder of his missing wife Ana

 “That sentence is immensely appropriate and just, given your murderous acts and the life trauma you inflicted on your own children,” Freniere told the court, describing his criminal acts as “barbaric and incomprehensible.”

-Before Walshe learned his fate, the court heard an emotional victim impact statement from Ana Walshe’s sister.
+The court heard an emotional victim impact statement from Ana Walshe’s sister, Aleksandra Dimitrijevic, before Freniere handed down the sentence.

 Dimitrijevic added, “I struggle with the grief that comes without warning...This is all just a terrible dream